Peking opera: Dan

+Jing

 The Jing (净) is a painted face male role.
 Depending on the repertoire of the particular troupe, he will play either primary or secondary roles.
 This type of role will entail a forceful character, so a Jing must have a strong voice and be able to exaggerate gestures.
 Beijing opera boasts 16 basic facial patterns, but there are over 100 specific variations.
 The patterns and coloring are thought to be derived from traditional Chinese color symbolism and divination on the lines of a person's face, which is said to reveal personality.
 Easily recognizable examples of coloring include red, which denotes uprightness and loyalty, white, which represents evil or crafty characters, and black, which is given to characters of soundness and integrity.
 Three main types of Jing roles are often seen.
 These include dongchui, a loyal general with a black face who excels in singing, jiazi, a complex character played by a skilled actor, and wujing, a martial and acrobatic character.